ada-ow25/ow_pad_test/README.md

 | `0.05` | ~5% | 0.04 (1/23) |
 | `0.1` | ~10% | 0.00 (0/23) |

-Measured out-of-fold and **pooled over 20 fold splits**, not taken from a single one — a single split moves the 1% threshold between 0.812 and 0.921, so calibrating from one would bake in whichever split happened to be used.
-Median attacks accepted is quoted above; the spread across splits is 3–7 of 23 at the 1% point.
+Measured out-of-fold and **pooled over 20 fold splits**, not taken from a single one - a single split moves the 1% threshold between 0.812 and 0.921, so calibrating from one would bake in whichever split happened to be used.
+Above is the Median attacks accepted; the spread across splits is 3–7 of 23 at the 1% point.

-The default is 1%: 5% catches nearly every attack but rejects one genuine user in twenty, which is a lot of friction for identity verification.
-There is no setting that is good on both axes — that trade-off is the honest result, and `report_assets/det_curve.png` shows it in full.
+The default is 1%: 5% catches nearly every attack but rejects one genuine user in twenty, which to me seems like a lot of friction for identity verification. (see`report_assets/det_curve.png`).

 The 0.1% threshold sits in the extreme upper tail of 1000 bona fide scores.
 Pooling splits removes fold-assignment noise but cannot add information about that tail, which still rests on a handful of distinct images.
 Treat it as indicative only.

-## How it works
+## How it works (also in report)

 1. **Resize to 1024×1024** (`INTER_AREA`).
-Not cosmetic — in the training data every bona fide image was 1024² and every attack was larger, so raw images are separable on dimensions alone.
+In the training data every bona fide image was 1024x1024 and every attack was larger, so raw images are separable on dimensions alone.
 Several features are directly sensitive to pixel dimensions.
 2. **Extract 9 features** (`features.py`) covering image quality, colour, glare, framing, fine-detail content and edge orientation.
 Eight of the nine are global statistics; the ninth, `hf_energy_pstd`, is computed over an 8×8 grid of patches and measures *spatial variation* in fine detail — attacks are unnaturally uniform across the frame.
-Six other features were built and dropped on evidence (VIF, ablation and L1 selection agreed) — see `global_analysis.ipynb` §16 and `patch_analysis.ipynb`.
+Six other features were built and dropped on evidence (VIF, ablation and L1 selection agreed) - see `global_analysis.ipynb` and `patch_analysis.ipynb`.
 3. **Score** with a logistic regression over rank-transformed features (`artefacts/model.joblib`).
 Regularisation was tuned with nested CV and did not help — the untuned default is used deliberately; see report.